fabriciomasiero/Politize/README.md

 Without ANY frameworks, fully Apple's native code

-##  Want a Amazing Thing?
+##  SwiftUI !!!!!

-* Theres a sample in SwiftUI and all the new stuff presented on WWDC 19!
-Is theme based and NO view controllers!!
+* Theres a sample in SwiftUI (with all features on -master-) and all the new stuff presented on WWDC 19!
+Is theme based(.darkTheme and .whiteTheme) and NO view controllers!!
+* Development on Xcode 11 Beta 2

+* * What I need to run this project on brand new SwiftUI?
+Just download the Xcode 11 Beta 2 ++

 ### Check it out on: https://github.com/fabriciomasiero/Politize/tree/swiftUI